 Kosher is a Hebrew word that means fit, proper or correct.
 Nowadays, it is mostly used to describe food and drink that complies with Jewish religious dietary law.

 For a product to be kosher certified, and to qualify for a kosher certificate, each ingredient, food additive and processing aid used in its production must also be kosher.
-Additionally, the production process must be suitable for kosher requirements and therefore it must be approved by a kosher auditor.
+Additionally, to be kosher certified, the production process must be suitable for kosher requirements and therefore it must be approved by a kosher auditor.
 Products may be rendered non-kosher if their production lines and equipment are also used to manufacture non-kosher products.

 MEAT & POULTRY